Become a teacher in a rural NH school in 15 months.

-UNH Teacher Resident for Rural Education (TRRE) is not currently accepting applications; however, TRRE welcomes inquiries about the program!
-If you are interested in teaching in a rural school in the Lakes Region or North Country of New Hampshire, please submit your name and email through "Request More Information" above or reach out to the TRRE program coordinator, Jen Baker, at email@example.com
+UNH Teacher Resident for Rural Education (TRRE) does not anticipate accepting applications in the future; however, TRRE welcomes inquiries about the program!
+If you are interested in teaching in a rural school in the Lakes Region or North Country of New Hampshire, please submit your name and email through "Request More Information" above to receive information from the UNH Department of Education or reach out to the TRRE program coordinator, Jen Baker, at firstname.lastname@example.org

 TRRE Overview - Aidan's Story

 TRRE's focus shifted to the induction support of graduates and school partner districts.
 Initiatives for 2021-2022 include:

 - Science Curriculum Development, Coaching & Networking in partnership with White Mountain Science, Inc.

 - Collaborative for Equitable and Inclusive Practices in Schools